archie-cm/cloud-flower/Readme.md

 4. Dataflow
 5. Cloud Build

+## Result

+![image](https://user-images.githubusercontent.com/108534539/223645900-b73d7522-c57e-409e-a25e-e76c7b80a050.png)
+![image](https://user-images.githubusercontent.com/108534539/223646123-5ec24aee-7422-461b-89da-bc292fc012bb.png)
+![image](https://user-images.githubusercontent.com/108534539/223646219-e4c305ef-94d1-42c7-8a25-97dc73500741.png)
+![image](https://user-images.githubusercontent.com/108534539/223646279-f8ef5b02-7ea9-486a-84c4-909cd72eee95.png)

 ## Setup
 ### Composer Environment
 Composer is managed Airflow environment on Google Cloud Platform.
 With Composer you don't need to spend more time on managing your Airflow, you can just focus on writing the DAGs.

-### Result

-![image](https://user-images.githubusercontent.com/108534539/223645900-b73d7522-c57e-409e-a25e-e76c7b80a050.png)
-![image](https://user-images.githubusercontent.com/108534539/223646123-5ec24aee-7422-461b-89da-bc292fc012bb.png)
-![image](https://user-images.githubusercontent.com/108534539/223646219-e4c305ef-94d1-42c7-8a25-97dc73500741.png)
-![image](https://user-images.githubusercontent.com/108534539/223646279-f8ef5b02-7ea9-486a-84c4-909cd72eee95.png)

 Here is how to setup the environment:
 1. Activate Composer API if you haven't.
 You can refer to this link on how to: https://cloud.google.com/endpoints/docs/openapi/enable-api#console